This post may contain affiliate links. Please read our privacy policy.

 • Cook the rice noodles according to package directions, and rinse them with cold water to stop the cooking.

-• Meanwhile add the kale and coconut milk to the broth and return to a simmer over medium heat.
+• Meanwhile, add the spinach or kale and coconut milk to the broth and return to a simmer over medium heat.
 Simmer for 5 minutes, until the kale is tender.
-Add the shredded chicken, cooked rice noodles, jalapeno, fish sauce, red pepper flakes, lime zest and juice and cilantro (if desired) and cook until it returns to a simmer, about 1 more minute.
+Add the shredded chicken, cooked rice noodles, jalapeño, fish sauce, red pepper flakes, lime zest and juice, and cilantro (if desired) and cook until it returns to a simmer, about 1 more minute.

 • Serve hot, in bowls.